T. J. Dolan Drive

 "The Beacon-Herald building was gutted by fire Nov.
 15, 1935.
 It was evening.
 We immediately divided our staff, sending the mechanical staff and some editorial personnel to The St. Thomas Times-Journal, and some reporters and advertising staff to a vacant store across the street.
 We were less than half an hour late on our deliveries next day after going to press in St. Thomas.
 The papers were brought to Stratford daily for about five weeks."
 Source: Stratford Beacon Herald, November 20, 1966.

 Addendum: Tom Dolan had an amazing memory for detail and maintained an extensive filing system during his long and important service to the city and community.
-His many papers are now part of the Stratford-Perth Archives inventory Sourced by Gord Conroy
+His T.J.
+Doland Papers are now part of the Stratford-Perth Archives inventory.
+Compiled by Gord Conroy

 T. J. Dolan Trail